assegaiphp/core/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-1. In GitHub, send a pull request to `assegai-php:master`.
+1. In GitHub, send a pull request to `assegai-php:main`.

 - If we suggest changes then: